guybarnahum/aep/LLM.md

 2. **PR7.8C — public rationale surfaces, if boundary remains intact**
 3. **PR7.9 — agents as persons**
 4. **PR7.10 — email / Slack adapters**

+PR7.8B should be validated with:
+- the cognition-boundary contract checks
+- cognitive task-run contract checks
+- provenance/route regression checks
+- one PM run with AI disabled
+- one PM run with AI enabled

 PR7.7, PR7.75, and PR7.7X should now be treated as complete.